coyo8/coyo8.github.io/_project/on-paper-only/smartxplorer.md

 <hr>
 ### INTRODUCTION

-SmartXplorer is a mobile app in which user can ask question directly in his voice related to any topic (Life, Science, Technology, etc) and App will be able to provide best possible answer to user by analysing the data of Social Platforms such as Quora, Facebook, and other question answer websites.
+SmartXplorer is a mobile app in which user can ask question directly in his voice related to any topic (Life, Science, Technology, etc) and App will be able to provide best possible answer to user by analyzing the data of Social Platforms such as Quora, Facebook, and other question answer websites.
 The App will also provide suggestions for similar questions and answers.

 ### FEATURE
-* Speech_to_text (indian Accent too)
+* Speech_to_text (Indian Accent too)
 * Database(indexing) – Quora API –mongoDB for partial search
 * Best recommended answer
 * App/Web API